A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Introduction

-HPO should not be confused with the more general topic of \emph{automatic algorithm configuration}, which is much broader in scope (see \cite{lopez2016irace, hutter2009paramils} for examples on this topic).
-Analogous to HPO, automatic algorithm configuration tries to find parameter values for which an algorithm achieves the best possible performance on the input data; yet, the target algorithm does not necessarily carry out a learning process of a certain task (classification, image recognition, or other).
+HPO should not be confused with the more general topic of \emph{automatic algorithm configuration (AC)}, which is much broader in scope (see \cite{lopez2016irace, hutter2009paramils} for examples on this topic).
+In AC, in general, the aim is to find a well-performing parameter configuration for an arbitrary algorithm on a given, finite set of problem instances.
+In HPO, we typically search for a well-performing hyperparameter configuration on a \emph{single} data set, for a specific task (classification, image recognition, or other).
+The scope of AC is also broader than that of HPO, in the sense that the target algorithm does not necessarily carry out a learning process for the task under study; e.g., it also comprises the optimization of solvers and/or metaheuristics.

 HPO has gained increasing attention in recent years, probably spurred by the popularity of deep learning algorithms, which have demanding characteristics (e.g., the need for large amounts of data and time to train the models, high model complexity, and a diverse mix of hyperparameter types).
 Previously, analysts tended to use simple methods to look for the ``best'' hyperparameter settings.
 The most basic of these is grid search \citep{montgomery2017design}: the user creates a set of possible values for each hyperparameter, and the search evaluates the Cartesian product of these sets.
 Although this strategy is easy to implement and easy to understand, its performance is influenced by the number of hyperparameters to optimize, and the (number of) values chosen on the grid.
 Random search \citep{bergstra2012random} provides an alternative to grid search, and tends to be popular when some of the hyperparameters are more important than others; e.g, learning rate and momentum are critical to guarantee a faster convergence of neural networks \citep{guo2020deep}.
-More advanced optimization methods have also been put forward, such as population-based algorithms \citep{keshtkaran2019enabling}, meta-learning methods \citep{bui2020optimal}, neural architecture search (NAS) methods \citep{jing2020building}, and surrogate-based or model-based optimization approaches \citep{kim2019approach}.
+More advanced optimization methods have also been put forward, such as meta-learning methods \citep{bui2020optimal}, neural architecture search (NAS) methods \citep{jing2020building}, multi-fidelity algorithms (such as Freeze-thaw Bayesian optimization \citep{swersky2014freeze}, Successive halving algorithm \citep{karnin2013almost}, Hyperband \citep{li2017hyperband}, Bayesian Optimization Hyperband \citep{falkner2018bohb}, and Multi-task Bayesian optimization \citep{swersky2013multi}), population-based optimization algorithms (such as Population-based training (PBT) \citep{jaderberg2017population} and Population-based Bandits (PB2) \citep{parker2020provably}), and reinforcement learning algorithms (such as HypRL \citep{jomaa2019hyp}) and the model-based Reinforcement Learning algorithm \citep{wu2020efficient}).